Stimys/ShelterKeeperBot/README.md

 Also, each shelter citizen can enter commands which will create an event only for this citizen /wasteland - to check what is going on behind shelter doors.
 This event takes time (1 - 2 hours), by the end, player will get stuff or (and) experience.
 Experience and items will affect on future events.

+Bot is created on Java with Spring.
+Web Hook is used.